spapas/spapas.github.io/content/spring-boot-settings.rst

 your VCS - however we wouldn't like storing passwords or other sensitive data to a VCS!
 Sensitive settings should be empty (or have a default value) when saved to VCS and overriden by "local" settings.

-Overriding settings is also useful in selecting the correct profile for running your application, since you can just override the ``spring.profiles.active`` setting and change your active profile, without the need to re-package your application.
-There are two ways to override
-settings:
+Also, all the previous are jar-packaged and we definitely need a way to override them without messing with the artifacts (for example, we need to select the correct profile for running the application by overriding ``spring.profiles.active``).

+There two methods of overriding settings, and these are the last two methods of the four we discussed above:

 Using a config/application.properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can put files in a directory named ``config`` that is at the same level
-as the location from which you try to run your jar to override your jar-packaged
+as the location from which you try to run your jar.
+These file should be
+named either ``application.properties`` or ``application-profilename.properties``
+and will be used to override your jar-packaged
 settings.

-What happens is that Spring will try to load a file named config/application.properties that will
+What happens is that Spring will at first try to load a file named ``config/application.properties`` that will
-override your jar-packaged application.properties.
-It will also try to load
+override your jar-packaged ``application.properties`` (so here you can set your current profile).
+Then, it will also try to load
 a file named ``config/application-profilename.properties`` that will override
-your jar-packaged ``application-profilename.properties``.
-So, repeating for
+your jar-packaged ``application-profilename.properties`` (so here you may
+override any profile related properties).

+The priority of the files from lowest to highest:

+- jar-packaged ``application.properties``
+- local ``config/application.properties``
+- jar-packaged ``application-profilename.properties``
+- local ``config/application-profilename.properties``

-emphasis: The settings in your jar-packed application-profilename.properties will *only*
+So (repeating for emphasis) the settings in your jar-packaged ``application-profilename.properties`` will *only*
-be overriden by ``config/application-profilename.properties``.
+be overriden by ``config/application-profilename.properties`` (and not by the ``config/application.properties``
+which will only override settings on the jar-packaged ``application.properties``).

-To make everything clear about where ``config`` should reside: If the current directory is ``/home/serafeim`` and
+Also, to make everything clear about where the ``config`` directory should be kept:

+If the current directory from which you'll run your jar is ``/home/serafeim`` and
-you want to execute ``/opt/spring/my-spring-app.jar`` the ``config`` directory should
+you want to execute ``/opt/spring/my-spring-app.jar`` (so you'll run something like
+``/home/serafeim$ java -jar /opt/spring/my-spring-app.jar``) then
+the ``config`` directory should
+be at ``/home/serafeim/config`` (i.e at the same directory from where you execute
-be at ``/home/serafeim/config`` -- however probably the best approach wouldn
+jar).
+Normally however and to avoid confusion, the best approach would
-be to put it at ``/opt/spring/config`` and ``cd /opt/spring`` before running
+be to just put it at ``/opt/spring/config`` and ``cd /opt/spring`` before running
-your jar.
+your jar (so ``config`` will be right next to your jar and run the jar from the directory).

-Now, my recommendation is to keep these ``config/*properties`` files off version control
+Finally, my recommendation is to keep these ``config/*properties`` files off version control
+(after all they should be different for each of your environments - common settings should
+go to the jar-packaged files)
-and to put only the profile selection setting and sensitive information there.
+and to put only the profile selection setting and sensitive settings there.
 That means that
-the ``config/application.properties`` file should only contain a ``spring.profiles.active=profilename``
+the ``config/application.properties`` file should *only* contain a ``spring.profiles.active=profilename``
 setting to set the correct profile for this instance of your app and the ``config/application-profilename.properties``
-will contain all sensitive information that you'll need.
+will contain all sensitive information that you'll need to run that profile.

-So for example in your UAT server you'll have ``spring.profiles.active=uat`` in your ``application.properties``
+For example in your UAT server you'll have ``spring.profiles.active=uat`` in your ``application.properties``
 and your uat server passwords in your ``application-uat.properties``

 Passing command line arguments